leolabs/ableton-js/README.md

 ## Sponsored Message

 I've used Ableton.js to build a setlist manager called [AbleSet](https://ableset.app).
-AbleSet allows you to easily manage and control your Ableton setlists from any device, re-order songs and add notes to them, and get an overview of the current state.
+AbleSet allows you to easily manage and control your Ableton setlists from any device, re-order songs and add notes to them, and get an overview of the current of your set.

 [![AbleSet Header](https://static-2.gumroad.com/res/gumroad/8606819144377/asset_previews/f132cee31fbfa4a809c1969e79a1f9c3/retina/ableset-gumroad-header.jpg)](https://ableset.app)